janscience/MicroConfig/README.md

 The main code initializes the Serial stream and the builtin SD card, loads the configuration file from SD card (if available), and executes the main menu.
-In the end of setup() we retrieve the values from the configuration menu.
+At the end of the setup() function we retrieve the values from the configuration menu.
 Note the respective formatting types.

 ```c
 void setup() {